jhsware/isomorphic-schema/README.md

 ## Internal Notes ###

-DONE - explain purpose of isomorphic-schema
+TODO - do basic type checking of params (such as adding valdiator as schema) DONE - explain purpose of isomorphic-schema
 DONE - What is a schema and what is a field validator TODO - What is component-registry